holmesrichards/clock/README.md

 #### Tempo submodes

-In the INT tempo submode, any whole (INTeger) number of BPM from 8 to 208 may be set.
+In the INC (increment) tempo submode, any whole number of BPM from 8 to 208 may be set.
 When using the encoder, turning one step clockwise or counterclockwise steps to the next higher or lower whole number.
 When using the tap button, the tap interval is converted to the nearest whole number BPM.

 In the MM submode, the clock tempo is constrained to a generalized version of the usual Maelzel metronome markings, which are